obonaventure/cnp3/book/network/network.rst

  #. `AS4` sends `U(p,AS4:AS0)` to `AS1` and `AS3`. `AS3` prefers the path via `AS4`.
  #. `AS3` sends `U(p,AS3:AS4:AS0)` to `AS1` and `W(p)` to `AS4`. `AS1` switches back to the direct path and we are back at the first step.

 This example shows that the convergence of BGP is unfortunately not always guaranteed as some interdomain routing policies may interfere with each other in complex ways.
 [GW1999]_ have shown that checking for global convergence is either NP-complete or NP-hard.
-See [GWS2002]_ for a more detailed discussion.
+See [GSW2002]_ for a more detailed discussion.

 Fortunately, there are some operationnal guidelines [GR2001]_ [GGR2001]_ that can guarantee BGP convergence in the global Internet.
-To ensure that BGP will converge, these guidelines consider that there are two types of peering relationshops : `customer->provider` and `shared-cost`.
-In this case, BGP convergence is ensured provided that the following conditions are fulfilled :
+To ensure that BGP will converge, these guidelines consider that there are two types of peering relationships : `customer->provider` and `shared-cost`.
+In this case, BGP convergence is guaranteed provided that the following conditions are fulfilled :

  #.
 The topology composed of all the directed `customer->provider` peering links is an acyclic graph
  #.
-An AS always prefer a route received from a `customer` over a route received from a `shared-cost` peer or a `provider`.
+An AS always prefers a route received from a `customer` over a route received from a `shared-cost` peer or a `provider`.

 The first guideline implies that the provider of the provider of `ASx` cannot be a customer of `ASx`.
 Such as relationship would not make sense from an economical viewpoint as it would imply circular payments.
 Furthermore, providers are usually larger than customers.

 The second guideline also corresponds to economical preferences.
 Since a provider earns money when sending packets to one of its customers, it makes sense to prefer such customer learned routes over routes learned from providers.
-[GR2001]_ also shows that BGP convergence is guaranteed if even an AS associates the same preference to routes learned from a `shared-cost` peer and routes learned from a customer.
+[GR2001]_ also shows that BGP convergence is guaranteed even if an AS associates the same preference to routes learned from a `shared-cost` peer and routes learned from a customer.

 From a theoretical viewpoint, these guidelines should be verified automatically to ensure that BGP will always converge in the global Internet.
 However, such a verification cannot be performed in practice because this would force all domains to disclose their routing policies (and few are willing to do so) and furthermore the problem is known to be NP-hard [GW1999].